unboxed/paapi/docs/storing-data/schema/index.md

 ---

 We are opening up our intended database schema to try to capture all of the relevant available historical and related data.
-Please note we have not included document metadata or planning conditions and their relations - we are working on including this.
+We have not included document metadata or planning conditions and their relations at this stage.
 We are welcoming comments on this schema on the ODP slack channel [#group-planning-register-data](https://opendigitalplanning.slack.com/archives/C04MB9HA6N6) or [via email](mailto:bops.register.feedback@unboxed.co).

 <dl class="govuk-summary-list">
   <div class="govuk-summary-list__row">